Vitamin C for preventing and treating tetanus

 Quality of the evidence

-We identified one trial that examined the therapeutic effect of vitamin C on the mortality of people with tetanus(Jahan 1984).
-In the first update of this review,no new trials were identified.
+We identified one trial that examined the therapeutic effect of vitamin C on the mortality of people with tetanus (Jahan 1984).
+In this 2013 update, no new trials were identified.
 The Jahan 1984 trial reported a highly significant benefit associated with intravenous vitamin C on the case fatality rate of tetanus patients.
 The methods used in the Jahan trial were, however, unsatisfactory and superficially described.
 Here we will consider whether potential biases could explain the differences reported in the case fatality rate between the vitamin C and control arms.

-Jahan 1984did not state an explicit case definition for tetanus.
+Jahan 1984 did not state an explicit case definition for tetanus.
 Although this is a shortcoming in the report, it does not seem reasonable to assume that tetanus was improperly diagnosed in an infectious diseases hospital in a country that had a high incidence of this disease (currently the incidence is lower).
 Furthermore, the trial author described in a personal letter that the diagnosis was by a "physician specialised in infectious diseases".

 Performance bias operates when there are systematic differences in the care provided apart from the intervention being evaluated.
 Jahan 1984 stated that both vitamin C and control arms received "conventional antitetanus therapy which included antitetanus serum, sedatives, antibiotics and muscle relaxant etc.", so the administration of vitamin C was the only systematic difference between the trial arms.
 However, the vitamin C and control patients were treated in different wards, which is unsatisfactory because aspects of treatment could be somewhat different between the two wards.
-Placebo was not used in Jahan 1984, but a recent meta-analysis found that, in trials examining various topics, placebo arms did not differ from no-treatment arms if the outcome was binary; e.g. mortality (Hrobjartsson 2010).
+Placebo was not used in Jahan 1984, however, a recent meta-analysis showed that, in trials examining various topics, placebo arms did not differ from no-treatment arms if the outcome was binary; e.g. mortality (Hrobjartsson 2010).
 Thus, the care providers may have been aware of which arm the patients had been enrolled into, but it is highly unlikely that such knowledge would have altered treatment to such an extent that it could explain the difference in mortality between the study arms as reported for the younger patients in Jahan 1984.

 Attrition bias operates when there are large numbers of people who withdraw from the study or when the rates of withdrawal are different between treatment arms.
 Attrition bias is unlikely in Jahan 1984, since all patients allocated were followed up and analysed.
 Furthermore, in a personal letter, the trial author confirmed that all patients were followed up "until they were discharged as fit persons or died".

 Detection bias operates when there are systematic differences in the ways outcomes were assessed between treatment groups and is more likely to occur when there is no blinded outcome assessment and when the outcome is subjective.
-It is unlikely, however, that detection bias is operating in Jahan 1984since the outcome was mortality which is not a subjective outcome.
+It is unlikely, however, that detection bias is operating in Jahan 1984 since the outcome was mortality which is not a subjective outcome.
 There is minimal possibility of bias in detecting mortality in a hospital.

 Applicability of the evidence

-When considering extrapolation of the findings of vitamin C trials, an issue of particular importance is the level of dietary vitamin C intake.
+When considering extrapolation of the findings of vitamin C trials, one issue of particular importance is the level of dietary vitamin C intake.
 A different outcome between the vitamin C and control arms may result from a particularly low dietary intake in the control arm ('marginal vitamin C deficiency') or from the high dose supplementation in the vitamin C arm.
 In the former case, a small dosage of supplement may produce a similar effect, whereas in the latter case the high dose is necessary.
 As reference levels: scurvy may be caused by vitamin C intake of less than 10 mg/day, whereas the mean vitamin C intake, for example, in the USA is about 100 mg/day (IOM 2000).

 In the Jahan 1984 trial, vitamin C was administered intravenously which increases plasma level substantially more than oral administration (Padayatty 2004).
 Therefore, the same dose of vitamin C as tablets might not have similar effects.